eunrcn/tp/docs/DeveloperGuide.md

 #### Implementation

-Suppose we have a person with the following details:
+Suppose we have an internship application with the following details:

-- Name: John Doe
+- Company Name: Happy Burger
 - Phone: 12345678
-- Email: johndoe@example.com
+- Email: happy@example.com
 - Address: Block 123, Avenue Street, #08-123
 - Job Description: Software Engineer
 - Interview Date: 2024-04-15
 - Intern Duration: 3 months
 - Salary: $3000
-- Tags: #java, #software
+- Tags: #Interview

-Now, the user wants to edit John Doe's phone number and address.
+Now, the user wants to edit the phone number and address.
 They issue the following command: edit 1 p/87654321 a/Block 456, New Avenue, #05-678

-The `EditCommand` will update John Doe's phone number to `87654321` and address to `Block 456, New Avenue, #05-678`.
+The `EditCommand` will update the internship application's phone number to `87654321` and address to `Block 456, New Avenue, #05-678`.
-Upon successful execution, a message will be displayed confirming the changes made to John Doe's details.
+Upon successful execution, a message will be displayed confirming the changes made to the internship application's details.

 <puml src="diagrams/EditSequenceDiagram.puml" width="600" />

 ### View Command

 #### Implementation
-The View Command allows users to view the company contact based on its index in the view panel
+The View Command allows users to view the internship application based on its index in the view panel

 The following steps outline how the View Command feature operates :